Day Trip to West Palm Beach – 10 Things to Do Near the Brightline Station

 4. Palm Beach Segway Tours

-Get a glimpse of glitzy Palm Beach on a Palm Beach Segway Tour.
+Get a glimpse of glitzy Palm Beach on a Segway Tour.
 After a quick lesson, they’ll have you rolling through downtown West Palm Beach and over the bridge to see the sights of Palm Beach.
 1 and 2 hours tours are available everyday, tours depart just a few blocks from the Brightline station and reservations are required.

 5. Get Out on the Water!

-7. Rosemary Square (formerly City Place)
+7. The Square (formerly City Place and Rosemary Square)

 8. Norton Museum of Art